cosmos/sdk-tutorials/academy/ibc-dev/ibcmw-develop.md

 ### Capabilities

 Earlier we saw that the handshake callbacks passed the capability in the callback arguments along to the underlying application so that it may be claimed by the base application.
-In the `ICS4Wrapper` methods, the base application will then pass the capability up the stack in order to authenticate an outgoing packet/acknowledgement.
+In the `ICS4Wrapper` methods, the base application will then pass the capability up the stack in order to authenticate an outgoing packet or acknowledgement.

-In the case where the middleware wishes to send a packet or acknowledgment without the involvement of the underlying application, it should be given access to the same `scopedKeeper` as the base application so that it can retrieve the capabilities by itself.
+If the middleware wishes to send a packet or acknowledgment without the involvement of the underlying application, it should be given access to the same `scopedKeeper` as the base application so that it can retrieve the capabilities by itself.

 ### Code snippets